AleGuzAva/EEssentials/README.md

 ## License

 This template is available under the GPLv3 license.
-Feel free to learn from it and incorporate it in your own projects.
+Feel free to learn from it and incorporate it into your projects.